NeuroStacker/Legal_voice_bot/README.md

 ![LegalVoiceBot UI](assets/bot-ui.jpg)

-LegalVoiceBot is an AI-powered legal assistant chatbot that supports both voice and text input.
+Legal Voice Bot is an AI-powered legal assistant chatbot that supports both voice and text input.
 It processes legal queries, summarizes legal documents, and provides responses in both text and voice using Mistral AI’s API.

 ## Features
 - **Voice Input & Output**: Accepts queries via voice and responds in speech.